Beltline, Calgary: Demographics

+Crime

+The Beltline is a mixed-income community with a large divide between the eastern and western portions of the community.
+The former community of Victoria Park was one of the worst Calgary communities for crime prior to being merged into the Beltline in 2003, and likely would be such if it was classified as its own community currently.

 Redevelopment

 Beltline is a neighbourhood in transition.
 The district, along with the Rivers District and the Downtown East Village, are presently in the midst of an ambitious urban planning and rejuvenation venture planned by the city's municipal government to increase the residential density of central Calgary.
 On May 15, 2006 the Calgary City Council approved the Beltline Area Redevelopment Plan.
 The plan details land use policies and implementation recommendations which are designed to be implemented concurrently with the broader Land Use Bylaw redesign, to take effect in 2008.
 It aims to accommodate up to 40,000 residents in the neighbourhood by 2035.

 A report on the Beltline ARP was presented to the Calgary Planning Commission on September 20, 2007.
 A public open house and information session occurred in late October 2007, with a Public Council Hearing occurring on November 12, 2007.

 The area is intended to operate as a mixed-use region and is to include a mix of commercial services and high density condominium and apartment towers.
 Many of these residential structures are already under construction, and even more are in the proposal stages.
 Currently there are over 37 major residential towers in some stage of development in the community.

 Victoria Park is a region of focused municipal redevelopment.
 The City of Calgary has declared it a Business Revitalization Zone (BRZ) and is encouraging a progressive redevelopment of the much-maligned community.
 The 42 and 34-story residential Arriva project, the tallest condominium development west of Toronto; the Sasso and Vetro development; the Colours project; and the multi-use Hotel Arts Centre, suggest a vibrant and renewed future for Victoria Park, with a great deal of investment and interest.

 The district is also one of the city's most historic.
 Not only does it include two of the city's oldest neighbourhoods, but it also encompasses the Stampede Grounds, the site of Calgary's annual Calgary Stampede which sees over 1.25 million visitors per year.

 In 2007, Victoria Park was one of the first communities to get its own Wi-Fi Network.
 WestNet Wireless deployed the high speed network, which offers fiber optic speeds over Wi-Fi.

-In 2020, city council approved construction the Calgary Green Line, which will have two subway style stations in the Beltine: Centre Street South Station and 4 Street SE Station.
+In 2020, city council approved construction of the Calgary Green Line, which will have two subway style stations in the Beltine: Centre Street S station and 4 Street SE station.
 The Green Line will be entirely underground through the Beltline in a tunnel under 11 Avenue S. Construction of the Beltline segment of the line will begin in 2022.